mathesar-foundation/mathesar-website/about.md

 {% include funder-logos.html %}

-In late 2023, we will release a **SaaS hosted** version of Mathesar.
+In late 2023, we will release a **cloud hosted** version of Mathesar.
 This will help us receive extra funding to keep Mathesar sustainable.

 We remain committed to [open source principles](https://opensource.org/osd) and will not create closed-source features or accept funding that would compromise our values.
 {% endcapture %}